 Dr. Shepherd was recently working through Docs Who Care, an organization that provides medical staff coverage at community hospitals in the Midwest.
 He was working at a critical access hospital in Iowa, located about 1.5 hours outside of Iowa City.

 The ER team that weekend consisted of Dr. Shepherd, one nurse and one paramedic.
 They had five other patients in the hospital when the paramedic brought in a patient from the long-term care facility who had a number of chronic conditions.

-Dr. Shepherd used the Redivus Health app to assess the patient and found that he met three of the four SIRS criteria (Systematic Inflammatory Response Syndrome), before they ran labs.
+Dr. Shepherd used the Redivus Health sepsis identification app to assess the patient.
+He found that the patient met three of the four SIRS criteria (Systematic Inflammatory Response Syndrome), before they ran labs.
 The patient’s SIRS criteria included elevated body temperature, elevated heart rate and elevated respiratory rate.

 “The big thing with sepsis is to hit all the steps,” Dr. Shepherd explains.
 “The way patients will survive is to identify sepsis quickly and start treatment early.
 The sepsis guidelines are about giving appropriate treatments (fluid and antibiotics) at the appropriate times and closely tracking the patient’s vital signs and lactate levels.
 The app’s timers are so helpful to keep track of the steps, as well as the 3-hour and 6-hour treatment bundles.”

 Since the critical access hospital did not have an Intensive Care Unit, the ER team made the call to transfer the patient to the larger medical center in Iowa City.
 They arranged for transfer by emergency helicopter so the patient could receive quick access to the care needed.

 Their quick action diagnosing and starting treatment for sepsis helped stabilize the patient for transfer.